wanatpj/h_blind/README.md

 critic makes a leak, we can identify him by checking if the leaked work contains a watermarked associated with him.
 ![Leak by critic](/images/simple-leak-detection.png)
+*Below picture would be a picture leaked by Paweł Wanat*
 ![Leak by critic](/images/example-critic.jpg)
 #### Content tracking
 Film production company makes movies.
 They already have big portfolio that